smucclaw/internal_docs/docs/current_system/codebase/explainable.md

 Note that the business logic was independently encoded in the internal MathLang DSL and was not wired up to read from the Natural4 spreadsheets.
 As a clean-room re-implementation, that's fine, but in the long run, the [DRY principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) suggests that future MathLang toolchains should read from the spreadsheet or whatever natural4 encoding is canonical, rather than a reimplementation in `ToMathLang.hs`.

+(YM's note: the 'internal MathLang DSL' that Meng talks about above is different from the MathLang codebase that Inari and YM had worked on.
+The latter does work off the output from the Natural L4 parser.)

 ### 'Generic MathLang' vs 'MathLang'

 The term 'MathLang' is used in a couple of different ways.
 On the broadest sense, MathLang is supposed to be some kind of functional programming language.
 But there are also more specific senses; for example, it could also refer to *the specific embedded DSL Meng had whipped up* (see above) --- a DSL that departs from a more 'generic' / 'undergrad-textbook' functional programming language in some ways that make the translation to it more effortful.